baillieogrady/baillieogrady.com/content/posts/2020-06-15-building-a-wordpress-theme.md

 3\. **Prep**
 ------------

 At this stage I create a local version of the WordPress theme for development.
-I use the <a href="https://github.com/baillieogrady/custom-sage-10" target="_blank">Roots Sage 10 starter theme</a> and TailwindCSS for the foundation paired with the ACF Pro WordPress plugin, if needed.
-Also at this stage I run through the style guide extracting all the global styles inherited through the designs and implement them into the theme.
+I use the <a href="https://github.com/baillieogrady/custom-sage-10" target="_blank">Roots Sage 10 starter theme</a> paired with TailwindCSS and ACF Pro, if needed.
+Additionally, I also scan through the desings and extract all the global styles and implement them into the theme via TailwindCSS.

 4\. **Coding**
 --------------